-Then, this next step is where you can create yourself a plant care ritual.
+Then, you can create yourself a plant care ritual.
 When you take a few moments a few times a week to thoroughly mist your moss pole, it encourages those lovely roots to grow towards the pole, grab on and climb up which, in turn boosts the overall health of your plant resulting in larger leaves.
 We love using our Sacred Leaf Tonic for this application as it hydrates and nourishes both the moss and monstera while offering us a dose of aromatherapy too.

 Sacred Plant Ritual.